Wrigley Field (Los Angeles): Movies and television filming

-The ballpark later found its way into television, serving as the backdrop for the Home Run Derby series in 1960, a popular show filmed in 1959 which featured one-on-one contests between baseball's top home run hitters, which had a revival in 1989 when it aired on ESPN, and later on ESPN Classic.
-Episodes of shows as diverse as The Twilight Zone ("The Mighty Casey", 1960), Mannix ("To Catch a Rabbit", 1969) were also filmed there.
-Some closeups were filmed there for insertion into the 1951 film Angels in the Outfield, a film otherwise set at Forbes Field in Pittsburgh.
-A 1932 movie short starring Babe Ruth, titled Just Pals, was also filmed at Wrigley Field.
+The ballpark later found its way into television, serving as the backdrop for the Home Run Derby series in 1960, a popular show which featured one-on-one contests between baseball's top home run hitters.
+The series was revived in 1989 when it aired on ESPN, and later on ESPN Classic.

+Overlapping the Home Run Derby production was the filming of The Twilight Zone episode, "The Mighty Casey", which aired in summer 1960.

+The climactic scenes from the Mannix episode, "To Catch a Rabbit", which first aired on April 12, 1969, were filmed there, with Mannix pursuing a suspect through the ballpark's partially-demolished stands.

 Jazz concerts

 Leon Hefflin, Sr. produced the first largest outdoor jazz entertainment event of its kind, the Cavalcade of Jazz, held at Wrigley as part of the Central Avenue jazz scene and showcased over 125 artists from 1945 to 1956.
 The Cavalcade of Jazz concerts were the stepping stone to success for such stars as Toni Harper, Dinah Washington, Roy Milton, Frankie Lane and others.
 He also hosted a beauty contest at the events.
-His first COJ show starred Count Basie & His Orchestra, Joe Liggins & His Honeydrippers, Valaida Snow, Big Joe Turner, the Peters Sisters, Slim & Bam (Slim Gaillard and Bam Brown), and more artists on September 23, 1945 with a crowd of 15,000.
+His first COJ show starred Count Basie & His Orchestra, Joe Liggins & His Honeydrippers, Valaida Snow, Big Joe Turner, the Peters Sisters, Slim & Bam (Slim Gaillard and Bam Brown), and more artists on September 23, 1945, with a crowd of 15,000.

-Demolition
+Demolition and legacy

 Following the Angels' departure after the 1961 season, Wrigley Field had no regular tenants.
 By then the park was owned by the city, and various events were staged.
 On May 26, 1963, a large crowd attended a civil rights rally featuring Martin Luther King Jr. By 1966 the park was being used for soccer matches.

 In October 1968, the ballpark was renamed Gilbert Lindsay Community Center as a first step in renovating the site.
+By the early 1970s it was being called the Gilbert Lindsay Recreation Center.
 Demolition was underway by January 1969.
 The resulting city park has a ball field in the northwest corner of the property, which was once a parking area.
 The diamond is locally known as "Wrigley Field", and is the home of Wrigley Little League baseball and softball.
 The original site of the Wrigley diamond and grandstand is occupied by the Kedren Community Mental Health Center and another parking lot.

+In 1928 there had been a public debate between Wrigley and the owner of the Hollywood Stars (Bill Lane) on the subject of women being admitted free on a daily basis.
+Wrigley made his opinions on the subject known: